-My plan is to go on an epic adventure, mapping a unique area of the world, using pre-1500s navigation tools.
-But first I have to find or build the tools that would have been used in that era, and get used to using them myself.
-So I’ve decided to map a small nature reserve just a few minutes walk from my home, and I’m bring you along!
+In 2020, most of my adventurous plans got cancelled, so I decided to go on an epic adventure of my own, mapping a unique area of the world, using pre-1500s navigation tools.
+But first I had to find or build the tools that would have been used in that era, and get used to using them myself.
+So I decided to map a small nature reserve just a few minutes walk from my home, and bring you along for the journey!

 The trail starts here: